-- Tyler Durden from Fight Club placed subliminal porn images into family films, strictly for his own amusement.
+- Tyler Durden placed subliminal porn images into family films, strictly for his own amusement.

-- Also near the beginning of the movie Brad Pitt's Tyler was spliced into single frames several times before he is officially introduced.
+- Also near the beginning of the movie, Brad Pitt's Tyler is spliced into single frames several times before he is officially introduced.

 - Staying through the credits for Cloverfield gets you a few final seconds of audio, with the main characters who survived the movie still begging for help, followed by a quick burst of backmask.
 Dedicated viewers managed to record the sound and play it backwards within a day of the film's release.
 The final message of the movie?
 "It's still alive!"
 Similarly there is a still image from the original King Kong (1933) flashed briefly during the helicopter scene.